PTsolvers/Galileo23-MC1-GPU/README.md

 ### Solving transient 2D diffusion on GPU
 Let's now move to GPU computing.
 Starting from the [diffusion_2D_fun.jl](scripts_s2/diffusion_2D_fun.jl) script you just finalised, we'll make it ready for GPU execution.

-First, we need to modify the compute functions (or kernels hereafter) to replace the spatial loops by 2D vectorised indices that will parallelise the execution over many GPU threads:
+In a new script `diffusion_2D_cuda.jl`, we first need to modify the compute functions (or kernels hereafter) to replace the spatial loops by 2D vectorised indices that will parallelise the execution over many GPU threads:
 ```julia
 function update_q!()
     iy = (blockIdx().x - 1) * blockDim().x + threadIdx().x